modio/modio-docs/public/en-us/platforms/overview.md

 If you prefer to control all content prior to going live, you can turn on a full moderation system.
 This is generally used by games that want to control what is released across all platforms.
 Speak to us if you would like to experiment with our rules based moderation flow, or community moderation queue as a more automated way of moderating all content.

-An introduction to our moderation flow [is provided in our blog](https://blog.mod.io/how-to-effectively-moderate-user-generated-content-mods-ceb2a05eeeed), and a how-to guide [is available here](https://blog.mod.io/how-moderating-works-9a7e923c625a).
+An introduction to our moderation flow [is provided in our blog](https://blog.mod.io/how-to-effectively-moderate-user-generated-content-mods-ceb2a05eeeed), and a detailed guide is available [in our documentation](/moderation/).
 We can provide training for your team or take full responsibility for moderation if that is your preferred approach.

 ### Reporting

 A requirement of all consoles, and a critical piece for maintaining a safe UGC environment is supporting a reporting process for content.
 This process must always be running, and pair with the moderation process chosen above.
 It must allow the community to report content that is “in-compatible, offensive, stolen or false” and also allow IP rights holders to submit DMCA notices.

-Users can report content via the mod.io website (see: [https://mod.io/report](https://mod.io/report)).
+Users can report content via the mod.io website (see: https://mod.io/report).
 Games can either link to that report interface, or implement their own in-game which our SDK and engine plugins support if using the UI we provide for Unity and Unreal.

 ![Content reporting interface available via the web UI](images/console-support/report-dialog.png)